 So I decided to simplify things.
 I’m now making my meals out of things I can buy at the grocery store in small quantities.
 This way, I can reduce waste, and as a bonus, I can easily resupply them even if I’m on a thru-hike or a longer hike in general.

 Here’s one of my favorites: mac and cheese with bacon.
 It’s super easy to make, tastes great, and is really cheap.
-Enjoy!
+The pictures below are from my recent trip to Desolation Wilderness.

 Prepping this meal is super easy and only takes a minute.
 The idea is to get rid of the box and any extra bulk, so you only carry what you need.